-I am a 2nd year teacher and I teacher high school English.
+I am a 2nd year teacher and I teach high school English.
 I was hired at the end of September last school year and therefore did not spend the first month with my students.
 This year will be my first, first day and week of school.
 I would like to do a short activity on the first day, but I am not too sure what I should do.
 I planned on briefly explaining my expectations, rules, and etc. in the beginning of the period and then I really don't know what to do next!!

 Can you give them a learning assessment evaluation?
 You can find a bunch of them online.
 That way, you have an idea of your students' ability to learn and they are starting to think as students instead of kids dragged in from summer break.